noke-inc/noke-mobile-library-ios/README.md

 ## License

-NokeMobileLibrary is available under the Apache 2.0 license.
+Nokē Mobile Library is available under the Apache 2.0 license.
 See the LICENSE file for more info.

 Copyright © 2018 Nokē Inc. All rights reserved.